25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 25. Know (about avalanche risks) before you go

-A critical winter hiking tip when planning to hike in the snow is to do your research, avoid avalanche terrain, and stay home on high-risk days.
+As a hiker, it’s critical do your research, avoid avalanche terrain, and stay home on high-risk days.
 Your best source of information is the local avalanche forecasting office or the nearby Ranger Station.

 • Check conditions before going.
 Avalanche.org is a reliable website that links to local forecasting offices around the US.
 Before you plan to hike in the snow, this is a good place to start to make sure snow conditions are stable.